ConflictingTheories/ProxiPay/README.md

 This is currently using a **Testnet** Public Ripple Node (https://s.altnet.rippletest.net:51235) for the JSON-RPC calls.
 (There is work being done on spinning up a local Lite Ripple Node via Docker -- xrpl-server)

 #### Dependencies
 This package is built on Node.JS, NPM (or Yarn), and Docker.
+It runs 4 containers and requires about 6-8GB of RAM to operate (when tested on Windows).
+Exposes Ports 80, 443, and 8080 for public access.
+Make sure you port forward them, but do not expose any other ports used.

 ## Usage / How to Run